Military Psychologist Overview

 Medically reviewed by Melissa Guarnaccia, LCSW

-Many soldiers come back from war and have a difficult time re-adjusting to civilian life.
+Many military personnel come back from war and have a difficult time re-adjusting to civilian life.
 Between the traumatic things they might have seen and the extended time away from their families, it can be a lot for one person to handle.
 Even being at war for a short time is sometimes enough to cause emotional turmoil.
 In many cases, a clinical military psychologist can help soldiers or veterans heal from trauma and re-adjust to life at home.
 There are millions of people who have been involved with the military, and many others will follow in their footsteps.
 For this reason, military psychologists tend to be in high demand.
-Below, we’ll discuss military psychologists, the training required to become one, and some of the benefits of this unique career.
+Below, we’ll discuss military psychologists, the training required to become a military psychologist, and some of the benefits of this unique psychology career.

 Getty/AnnaStills